 Winter tires aren't just more effective because of their tread design; the rubber compound is different than all-season tires.
-While the tread cuts through and evacuates snow and slush more effectively, the rubber is formulated in such a way to remain more elastic at cold temperatures.
-By remaining elastic, they offer more grip in all conditions including in the dry.
+While the tread cuts through and evacuates snow and slush more effectively, the rubber is formulated in such a way as to remain more elastic at cold temperatures.
+By remaining elastic, they offer more grip in all conditions, including in the dry.
 In our experience, even an inexpensive set of winter tires perform better than the best all-seasons.

-If you live further south where you only get a few days of snow per year, winter tires could be overkill.
+If you live further south, where you only get a few days of snow per year, winter tires could be overkill.
 A good set of all-seasons would be more than adequate for the occasional snowfall.

 2. Install New Windshield Wiper Blades

 How often do you think about your wiper blades?
 Just like your tires, wiper blades harden in colder temperatures.
 Your windshield is a complex curve that these blades have to conform to.
 With old blades, the rubber dries out over time.
-Couple that with the cold and this makes them almost completely ineffective.
+Couple that with the cold, and this makes them almost completely ineffective.
 I know I can't stand having streaks across my windshield while driving in the rain and snow.
 Even on a clear day, the streaks and smears left behind create dangerous glares and obscure your vision.

 A clean and clear windshield makes for a much safer drive home.

-3. Perform an Oil Change
+3. Perform An Oil Change

 4. Inspect Your Cooling System

 Having a properly functioning cooling system in the winter is extremely important.
-Not only does it keep your car cool, it keeps you warm.
+Not only does it keep your car cool, but it also keeps you warm.
 First, there's your coolant.
-In the winter you want to be running an antifreeze/water mixture.
+In the winter, you want to be running an antifreeze/water mixture.
 Although it is implied, antifreeze keeps the liquid in your cooling system from freezing solid.
 In most applications, a 50/50 mixture is adequate.
 However, if you live in an area that gets extremely cold, a 60/40 or 70/30 mixture of antifreeze to water is recommended.
 Here is a list of those temperatures: